brandonreiley/ClassGradebookSoftware/README.md

 Edit Assignment:
 User will be able to edit assignment name, type, description, ID, or percentage.
-Any changes will be updated and saved in the gradebook
+Any changes will be updated and saved in the gradebook.

-View Assignment:
+List Assignment:
-User will have the option to view any assignment in the gradebook and all of its information.
+User will have the option to view all assignments in the gradebook sorted alphabetically by name.

 Remove Assignment:
-User can remove any assignment from the gradebook.
+User can remove any assignment from the gradebook by choosing the assignment ID.